zeerorg/BlogPosts/src/CreatingOpenFaasConnector.md

 - Test these out

-If you've pushed the image to docker hub you only need to give a command to swarm or ubernetes to deploy your container.
+If you've pushed the image to docker hub you only need to give a command to swarm or kubernetes to deploy your container.

 ```bash
 # Docker swarm